Why did brands fail to pause ads on #BlackoutTuesday?

 We get it.
 You don’t care enough to adjust your business, operations and creative as you did for Covid-19.
 You don’t care enough to pause and give us a moment to digest, collect and organize like you did for the vagina marches.
 You don’t care enough to consider re-routing your media spend to black-owned media outlets and issues like you do when you’re gaslighting the LGBT+ community for Pride month.

-So far, the actions of Verizon and Bank of America stand out.
+So far, the actions of Bank of America stand out.
 Notice I didn’t say Nike.
 It has produced a short video it is relying on us to organically distribute, but at the time of writing zero tangible commitments have been made – on top of its not-perfect record.

 And for everyone else I have to ask you: Ain’t I a human?
 Is my pain not important?
 Does the fact that I’m living every day expecting to die because of my skin color not matter?
 I hope it does.
 But whatever you say, I know your actions will tell me exactly where you sit on the issue.